Guitar Lessons For Children in Appleton & De Pere

 Children will outgrow their instrument.
 But an old instrument can be be sold as used.
 The market price for a used one is about 30-60% of the full retail value of a new one.

-The best brands of guitars for children (as of Summer 2016) in Green Bay/Appleton area are: Cordoba (4 fractionally sized), Strunal (5 fractionally sized), Yamaha (3 fractionally sized) , & Amigo (two sizes).
+The best brands of guitars for children (as of Fall 2016) in Green Bay/Appleton area are: Cordoba (4 fractionally sized), Strunal (5 fractionally sized), Yamaha (3 fractionally sized).
+There may be others.
 The price is roughly from $120 to $230.

 New models pop up in the marketplace occasionally, so if you see one and would like it examined, please call.
 We are serious about cultivating your child’s talent and a life-long love of music.
 You should invest in a higher quality instrument (as listed above).
 It’s well worth it.